fetchai/agents-aea/docs/scaffolding.md

 ## Scaffold generator

-The scaffold generator builds out the directory structure required when adding new skills, protocols, and connections to the AEA.
+The scaffold generator builds out the directory structure required when adding new skills, protocols, contracts and connections to the AEA.

 For example, create a new AEA project (add the author flag using your own author handle if this is your first project using the `aea` package).